Making Good Movie Trailers (Or Getting People to Watch Your Film)

 The Village (2004) Trailer #1

 This trailer made excellent use of the voice over, and because the story was so compelling, very few dramatic scenes or images were needed.
 The failure of this film was not because of the trailer, it was because of the promise the trailer made and the utter failure of the movie to deliver it.
+Word of mouth spread very quickly and after the first few days, demand dwindled to almost nothing in viewership terms.

 The Movie Trailer Voice Over